rohit-verma1/DIGI-WARE/README.md

 # Tic-Tac-Toe Game in Verilog

 This is a simple implementation of the classic Tic-Tac-Toe game using Verilog hardware description language (HDL).
-It is designed to run on an FPGA board, such as the Cora Z7.

 ## Overview